pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   https://github.com/pypa/packaging-problems/issues/new?title=Trouble+following+packaging+libraries+tutorial

-The ``tar.gz`` file is a :term:`source archive` - it is intended mostly for downstream packagers (such as Linux distros) or users who have disabled installing built distributions.
-The ``.whl`` file is a :term:`built distribution`.
-Newer :ref:`pip` versions preferentially installs built distributions, but will fall back to source distributions if needed.
-For pure-Python packages, like our example package, the broadest compatibility is achieved by creating and uploading both source and built distributions.
+The ``tar.gz`` file is a :term:`source archive` whereas the ``.whl`` file is a :term:`built distribution`.
+Newer :ref:`pip` versions preferentially install built distributions, but will fall back to source archives if needed.
+You should always upload a source archive and provide built archives for the platforms your project is compatible with.
+In this case, our example package is compatible with Python on any platform so only one built distribution is needed.

 Uploading the distribution archives
 -----------------------------------